With bold patterns, vibrant colors and retro pop-art imagery, Lebanese designer Rana Salam’s work is hard to miss.

-“Exporting Middle Eastern culture is a big part of our work and we try to change the perception of the Middle East through the power of design,” she said.
-“That I do – I make Lebanese cool.”
+“Exporting Middle Eastern culture is a big part of our work, and we try to change the perception of the Middle East through the power of design,” Salam says.
+“That’s what I do; I make Lebanese cool.”

-Through the use of her signature strong graphic lines and mish-mash of contrasting colors, Salam offers a contemporary take on Arab design.
+Through the use of her signature strong graphic lines and a mishmash of contrasting colors, Salam offers a contemporary take on Arab design.

 Salam is perhaps most famous for the eye-catching work she did for Comptoir Libanais, a well-know London-based Lebanese restaurant chain.
 The unique aesthetic Salam has created at Comptoir Libanais provides customers with a funky, fun and fresh outlook on Middle Eastern culture, combining standout murals and kitsch package designs.

 Her latest big design project is for Noura, which opened its first Noura Street Food Libanais two weeks ago in La Defense, Paris.
 “I was approached a year and a half ago to find a solution for creating Noura as a street-food concept, the first Lebanese restaurant to extend its idea to encompass a fast-food chain,” says Salam.
 The result is a joyous love affair between Paris and Beirut, which smartly integrates clever tag lines and slogans.